-At high tide, waves send geysers of seawater shooting up through natural vents in the coral and creating a truly impressive sight.
+At high tide, waves send geysers of seawater shooting up through natural vents in the coral and create an impressive sight.
 I could have stood there and watched them all day.

-The adults are very welcoming and friendly as well and I felt very at home in this village just like I did everywhere else on the island.
+The adults are very welcoming and friendly as well.
+I feel very at home in this village just like I have everywhere else on the island.

-I pulled over but wasn’t quick enough to hit the right button on the phone before it stopped ringing again.
-I thought to myself if this really was Vini calling, he was probably organizing a search party as we speak.
+I pull over but I’m not quick enough to hit the right button on the phone before it stops ringing.
+I think to myself, if this really was Vini calling, he’s probably organizing a search party as we speak.

-After a quick shower, I again joined my fellow guests on the deck for a cocktail and some whale-watching (a constant activity this time of year & we saw dozens of them go by).
+After a quick shower, I again joined my fellow guests on the deck for a cocktail and some whale-watching (a constant activity this time of year & we spot dozens of them go by).

 Last Day in Polynesian Paradise

-At 5am I was awakened by loud music coming from somewhere in my room.
+It’s 5:00am and there’s loud music coming from somewhere in my room.

-But after 3 days of sharing laughter, worship and grief with the local community, I think that’s exactly what I loved so much about it.
+But after 3 days of sharing laughter, worship, and grief with the local community, I think that’s exactly what I love so much about it.

 But what you will find is an island community full of vibrant people who are warm and welcoming and make you feel a part of their culture.
 Coming to Tonga is a unique experience…and one I will always cherish.

-I arrived as a tourist but I left as a friend.
-Thanks to Pina, Vini and all the staff at Keleti for making me feel at home on their island.
+I arrived as a tourist but I leave as a friend.
+Thanks to Pina, Vini, and all the staff at Keleti for making me feel so at home on their island.

 It’s a place that can truly only be described as “Perfect Polynesia.”